DusanResavac/Buchl/README.md

 # BUCHL: Single-Page-Application and Multi-Page-Application
-## What is BUCHL / this repository about?
 This project was created as part of the bachelor thesis.
 There are two websites with identical content in the repository.
 One is an SPA with VueJS and the other is an MPA with Spring Boot and Thymeleaf.